cns-iu/scimaps/assets/content/site/hosting/hosting.md

       #### Contains

+      * Macroscope Kiosk software for display on your touchscreen

-      * Standard PowerPoint slideshow of 100 maps without descriptions (titles only) or
+      * Standard Digital Display: slideshow of 100 maps

-      * Slideshow of 100 maps customized to fit your space
+      * Humanexus short film, including license for public performance for 1 year

+      * Dr. Katy Bӧrner to speak at your location (host pays travel costs) OR

+      * One of the curators guides your group through a virtual presentation and discussion

       #### Setup Requirements